couchdeveloper/RXPromise/README.md

 We can also see, that a handler can be `nil`.
 Frequently, only the completion handler is set, while the error handler is `nil`.
 Only at the very bottom there is a continuation with a singly error handler.

 A handler can execute any statements, but it must return a result.
-This result can be an "immediate" value like an  `NSArray` or @"OK", or `nil.` Or it may signal an error through returning an `NSError` object.
+This result can be an "immediate" value like an  `NSArray` or `@"OK"`, or `nil.` Or it may signal an error through returning an `NSError` object.
 Or, the handler may execute an _asynchronous_ task and returning the task's _promise_.

 A continuation - whether it was for an asynchronous task returning a promise or whether it was an immediate value - will be setup with a subsequent `then` or `thenOn` and defining a completion and error handler.
 A handler is optional, but it makes sense to define at least one for a continuation.